niraj17singh/niraj17singh.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Self Driving Car"
-excerpt: "About me"
+excerpt: "Self Driving Car"
 author_profile: true
 redirect_from:
 ---
 ***
-I am a 2nd-year Ph.D scholar in Computational Neuroscience Laboratory at department of Biotechnology, Indian Institute of Technology, Madras.
-I am working under the supervision of Prof. V. Srinivasa Chakravarthy.
+We are Neuromotive team working in Computational Neuroscience Lab under Prof. V. Srinivasa Chakravarthy in Indian Institute of Technology, Madras.
+Our team is collabrated with a german company Continental Automotive.
+We focus on Bio-inspired model for searching and locating the traffic sign in road videos data.

   <Edit required>